06-aakash-06/transfer-learning-for-object-recognition/README.md

 # Overcoming Class Imbalance in Small-Scale Vision Datasets

 ## Overview
 This repository contains the codebase and findings for a comprehensive data-centric ablation study on the Caltech-101 dataset.
-The project investigates how different deep learning architectures respond to extreme class imbalance (long tail distributions) and evaluates the necessity of pipeline engineering.
+The project investigates how different deep learning architectures respond to extreme class imbalance (long-tail distributions) and evaluates the necessity of pipeline engineering.

-Specifically, this study compares a Convolutional Neural Network (EfficientNet-B4) against a Vision Transformer (ViT-B/16) across a four phase optimization pipeline:
+Specifically, this study compares a Convolutional Neural Network (EfficientNet-B4) against a Vision Transformer (ViT-B/16) across a four-phase optimization pipeline:
 1. Naive Baseline Training
 2. Stratified Shuffle Splitting
 3. Stochastic Variance (AutoAugment)
 4. Class-Weighted Cross-Entropy Loss

 ### The Dataset
-The Caltech-101 dataset contains severe long tail bias, with majority classes having up to 800 images, and minority classes having as few as 40.
+The Caltech-101 dataset contains severe long-tail bias, with majority classes having up to 800 images, and minority classes having as few as 40.

 ![Caltech-101 Distribution](caltech_distribution.png)